tjhickey724/discrete_math/notes/propositional_calculus/PropCalcParseTree.md

 ![Parse Tree](boolean_parse_tree.png)

+Observe that you don't need paretheses in a parse tree as it is completely clear which subexpressions correspond to which operators.

 ## Evaluating a formula with a parse tree

 Below is an example showing how to use a parse tree to find the value of a boolean expression